leon4rd/test/README.md

-## Sore throats are a pain in the neck!
+## What is a tornado's favorite game to play?
+Twister!